awwright/jsonschemaparse/README.md

 `options` is an object with any of the following properties:

 * schema: a Schema instance, or an object representing a parsed schema document
+* reviver: An ECMAScript `JSON.parse` compatible reviving function.
+* charset: The character set, if `text` is a Uint8Array/Buffer. `ASCII` and `UTF-8` values permitted.
 * annotations: true/false to collect or ignore annotations.
 Default true.